Hot Springs Village

 - Support of the FOCUS program to help aging villagers with loss of eye sight.

-- Sponsor of an International Peace Poster contest for 12 & 13 year old school children
+- Sponsor of an International Peace Poster and Essay contests for 12 & 13 year old

 Projects and organizations we assist with the funds that we raise include: